UHBiocomputation/UH-biocomputation-web/content/pages/07-SOP-admins.rst

 .. code:: text

-    Ankur Sinha,Associative properties of structural plasticity based on firing rate homeostasis in a balanced recurrent network of spiking neurons,20170904-associative-properties-of-structural-plasticity-based-on-firing-rate-homeostasis-in-a-balanced-recurrent-network-of-spiking-neurons.rst,2017-09-08,1600,1700,0,1
+    Ankur Sinha,"Associative properties of structural plasticity based on firing rate homeostasis in a balanced recurrent network of spiking neurons","20170904-associative-properties-of-structural-plasticity-based-on-firing-rate-homeostasis-in-a-balanced-recurrent-network-of-spiking-neurons.rst",2017-09-08,1600,1700,0,1

 Note that when a new rota is started (at the beginning of September and January),